-All people with type 1 diabetes are “insulin dependent” – i.e. must take insulin by injection (syringe or pump infusion).
+All people with type 1 diabetes are “insulin dependent.”
+That is, we must take insulin by injection (syringe or pen) or infusion (insulin pump).
 Insulin cannot be taken by mouth because stomach acids will destroy it.
-Insulin helps sugar get into the body’s cells.
-Insulin also helps children grow.
+Insulin helps sugar get into the body’s cells, which also helps children grow.

 Brands of Insulin

 Your child will be taking human insulin.
 It does not come from humans but is made in a laboratory.
 It is like the insulin our body makes.
 There are three companies that make insulin: